Beyond Probability

 • Sura 96 consists of 304 Arabic letters = 19 x 16

-• The last chapter revealed (Chapter 110) has 19 words, and its first verse has 19 letters
+• The last Sura revealed (Sura 110) has 19 words, and its first verse has 19 letters

-• The Geometrical Value (explained below) of the word WAHED is 19
+• The Gematric Value (explained below) of the word WAHED is 19

-• If we look at the chapters which start with Initials separately and add the chapter numbers, verse numbers and number of verses, the total is 190133 = 19 x 10007.
-It follows that the total for the un-initialled chapters, 156066, is also divisible by 19.
+• If we look at the Suras which start with Initials separately and add the Sura numbers, verse numbers and number of verses, the total is 190133 = 19 x 10007.
+It follows that the total for the un-initialled Suras, 156066, is also divisible by 19.

-This was only a very small selection of 19 related features out of an almost infinite number of other features.
+The above is only a very small selection of 19 related features out of a vast number of other features.

-A totally independent feature of the mathematical structure of the book is the initialled letters which appear in the beginning of the initialled suras, and their occurrence inside their chapters.
-All the initials occur in their corresponding chapters in multiples of 19, when looked at as individual sets.
-For example, there are two chapters that are initialled with the letter Q. The number of occurrence of the letter Q in each of these chapters is 57 or 19 x 3.
+A totally independent feature of the mathematical structure of the book is the initialed letters which appear in the beginning of the initialed Suras, and their occurrence inside their chapters.
+All the initials occur in their corresponding Suras in multiples of 19, when looked at as individual sets.
+For example, there are two Suras that are initialed with the letter Q. The number of occurrence of the letter Q in each of these chapters is 57 or 19 x 3.

-All the details of the initialled letters and their occurrence, plus more details of the miracle of 19, can be found at:
+The details of the initialed letters, plus more details of the miracle of 19, can be found at:

 Miracle of the Quran